cover photo of - new book

 How do animals keep themselves healthy?

-This book is an exploration of how animals cope with stress, keep themselves well and cure disease and parasitic infections in the wild.
+This book is an exploratory study of how animals cope with stress, keep themselves well and cure disease and parasitic infections in the wild.
 It has long been documented that wild animals heal themselves with herbs.
 Folklore, legends and traditional medicine all lay claim to such feats of self-medication by animals.
 Until recently though scientists have been reluctant to accept these stories, dismissing them as romantic anthropomorphism.
 But things are changing as more and more scientists uncover examples of insects, birds and mammals self-medicating their ills.
 Monkeys, bears, coatis and birds protect themselves from insect bites and fungal infections by rubbing medicinal plants and insects into their skin.
 Chimpanzees carefully select anti-parasitic medicines to deal with parasites.
 Elephants roam miles to find the clay they need to help counter dietary toxins and birds line their nests with pungent medicinal leaves and so improve their chicks' chances of survival.
 This book is the first general overview of the emerging science of "zoopharmacognosy" and describes strategies that can be used to improve the health of animals in our care.

 The behavioural strategies animals use to maintain health are explored by resorting to no more mystical explanation than Darwinian natural selection.
 As these strategies have successfully endured the ravages of evolution, they provide a solid basis by which we might improve the health of captive wild animals, livestock and companion animals.
 Also, by observing wild health and the many similarities with the human pharmacopia, we may even discover (or rediscover) ways to further improve our own health.